dotnet/winforms/docs/designer/troubleshooting.md

 There can be various reasons why the server process may be taking longer than the allocated time.
 For example, some users have reported to have solutions with a large number of projects.
 The designer performs a shadow copying of the necessary files and folders before it can render your form or control, and if you have a slow hard drive, or the project files are located on a network drive, it can have a significant effect on how fast files are copied to the shadow cache folder.

+### Antivirus is blocking the server process executables

-Another common reason for the connection timeouts is AV services, and adding exclusion rules for devevn.exe and DesignToolsServer.exe can increase the I/O of the shadow cache.
+Some customers have reported that the connection timeouts were caused by configurations of their antivirus services.
+In such cases it is recommended to add exclusion rules for `devevn.exe` and `DesignToolsServer.exe`, and this can unblock these executables and can increase the I/O of the shadow cache.
 For example, to add an exception to the Windows Defender so that it is not slowed down by the system call hooks Defender uses to provide real-time protection can be done with the following PowerShell command:

 ```powershell
 Add-MpPreference -ExclusionProcess 'devenv.exe'
 Add-MpPreference -ExclusionProcess 'DesignToolsServer.exe'
 ```

+### `Switch.System.IO.UseLegacyPathHandling` override is enabled

+The designer server process uses long paths and requires [path normalizations](https://docs.microsoft.com/dotnet/framework/migration-guide/mitigation-path-normalization), the behaviours that can be altered `Switch.System.IO.UseLegacyPathHandling` appcontext switch.
+The default value of the switch is `false`, and if the value is set to `true` either in devenv.exe.config (which is located somewhere like C:\Program Files\Microsoft Visual Studio\2022\Common7\IDE) or in the [registry](https://docs.microsoft.com/dotnet/api/system.appcontext?view=net-6.0#appcontext-for-library-consumers) it will prevent the designer from loading with `Argument Exception: Illegal characters in path` error.